-Why do I receive an error when a CD is put in a computer
+Why do I receive an error when a CD is put in a computer?

 Dirty CD-ROM drive or CD causing CD not to be read properly

-It is very common for dust, dirt, hair, or other material on a CD or CD-ROM drive to cause the CD to be improperly read or generate errors because data cannot be read from the CD.
+Dust, dirt, hair, or another foreign material on a CD or CD-ROM drive can cause the CD to be improperly read and generate errors.
+Make sure the disc and drive are clean.

 Third-party program running causing the issue

 Third-party programs running in the background can cause errors with the CD.
-Close all programs as well as End task any programs that may be running in the background to ensure they are not causing your issues.
+Close all programs and End task any programs running in the background to ensure they are not causing your issues.

 CD-ROM not set up properly

 If the CD-ROM is not installed or set up properly, this can cause the CDs to not be read or be read properly.
 If you are using Windows, check in Device Manager and verify no conflicts or errors are currently occurring with the installed CD-ROM drive.

 CD is a bad burned CD or CD was copied from protected CD